matymare/EasyThreed-K7-Display-Upgrade/README.md

 - **SD card support:** The display does not support SD card slot functionality.
 Therefore, you will need to continue using the original SD card slot on the printer for file management and printing.
 - **Display case weakness:** The display case has relatively thin walls.
 It's recommended to reinforce them with glue to improve durability and prevent potential damage during use.
+- **Settings reset after powering off:** Unfortunately, any settings adjusted in the menu will be lost upon turning off the printer.

 > [!NOTE]
 > Apologies for not including detailed photos of the display attachment process; I hope the provided instructions and diagrams are clear enough to guide you through the installation.